oesteban/hcph-sops/docs/data-collection.md

 ![paper-projector](./assets/ETimages/paper-projector.png)
 ![adjust-projector](./assets/ETimages/adjust-projector.png)

-- [x] Go back to the hos68752 laptop, open a terminal and `conda deactivate`.
+- [ ] Go back to the hos68752 laptop, open a terminal and execute `conda deactivate`.
 - [ ] Open psychopy 3 by typing `psychopy`
 - [ ] Make sure you have internet access to a Git repository and check the repository fMRI-Control-Task is up-to-date.